thredded/thredded-ansible/README.md

 Once you've confirmed it's working in a VM, you can proceed to set up and deploy to a real server or a VPS. **The Readme section for this is not ready yet.**

-## VirtualBox installation
+## Deploying to VirtualBox

 First, install VirtualBox v5.0+ and Vagrant v1.9+.

-First, create a new instance with:
+Then, create a new instance with:

 ```bash
 vagrant up